kchulj/docs-bosagora-io/docs/13-flash-layer.md

 #### Channel updates

 Some public properties of the channels can be updated throughout the channel’s lifetime with a *channel update message* gossiped to the Flash Layer.
-Update messages carry critical information for path finding such as the most recent fee rate that the channel has.
+Update messages carry critical information for pathfinding such as the most recent fee rate that the channel has.

 #### Invoices

 An *invoice* represents a payment between two nodes and is used to keep track of the payments.
-Invoices are generated by the payee and sent to the payer through some medium (QR codes, NFC etc.) outside of the Flash Layer.
+Invoices are generated by the payee and sent to the payer through some medium (QR codes, NFC, etc.) outside of the Flash Layer.

 #### Trustless payment forwarding

 For multi-hop payments to work in a decentralized system, there must be a way to forward the payment in a trustless way.
 In the Flash Layer, this is made possible with the use of *Hashed Timelock Contracts* (HTLC).
-HTLCs allow for a payment to be redeemed only if a secret is revealed, otherwise the payment is revoked at the end of a timelock.
+HTLCs allow for a payment to be redeemed only if a secret is revealed, otherwise, the payment is revoked at the end of a timelock.

 ![hashed timelock contracts](hashed-timelock-contracts.png)

-In the example above, Party A generates a random secret and creates a HTLC with a timelock of 6 blocks and hash of the newly generated secret.
-If Party A reveals the secret to Party B, Party B can redeem the funds using that secret or Party A can get back the funds after timelock of 6 blocks expires.
+In the example above, Party A generates a random secret and creates an HTLC with a timelock of 6 blocks and the hash of the newly generated secret.
+If Party A reveals the secret to Party B, Party B can redeem the funds using that secret or Party A can get back the funds after the timelock of 6 blocks expires.
 This 9-step sequence is depicted in the graphic below:

 (1) The payee generates a secret and passes the hash of the secret to the payee in the invoice.
 (2 – 5) Using that hash, HTLCs are created at each hop of the path, locking the funds in each channel until a timeout expires.
 Once the chain of HTLCs reaches the payee, it has to reveal the random secret to the previous node to be able to get the payment.